A Traditional Afternoon Tea at the Fairmont Chateau Laurier in Ottawa

 Alex, the waiter in charge of brewing the tea, arrived with a wagon containing assorted teas, all blends made especially for Fairmont, from which we could chose.
 I chose the new Fairmont Centennial Tea Blend.
 As we sipped our tea and enjoyed the tasty food, all presented on two triple-tiered servers, we discussed the celebration events planned for the anniversary of the hotel.
 An innovative idea has been the hunt for memorabilia or relics of hotel days-gone-by.
 Objects in the possession of former guests, employees, their families or whoever may have come into possession of relics, have been collected to make up an exhibit of authentic relics, things that help piece together the history of the hotel.
 To facilitate the return or loan of items whose history of departure from the hotel may have been a bit clouded, an Amnesty Day cake and coffee event was held in February.
 People were encouraged to share stories or the pictures they might have of the hotel and its guests.
 Unfortunately I was at the hotel before the celebration, so did not see the collection.
 I’m sure it would be fascinating to spend some time looking it over.

 The hotel was the brainchild of Charles Melville Hays, the General Manager of the Grand Trunk Pacific Railway of Canada.
 He foresaw the need for a series of deluxe hotels in all the major cities across the country, hoping to promote passenger use of the railroads, as they stretched across the country.
-His primary dream was to build a really elegant hotel at the heart of the nation's capital.
-He had bought into Prime Minister Laurier's vision of Ottawa as the "Washington of the North."
+His primary dream was to build a really elegant hotel at the heart of the nation’s capital.
+He had bought into Prime Minister Laurier’s vision of Ottawa as the “Washington of the North.”
 The result of Hays dream of a magnificent hotel was the Chateau Laurier, a hotel with the grandeur of a French chateau.
-Even 100 years later, the Chateau Laurier is still the epitome of the style and elegance he sought to achieve.
+Even after more than 100 years, the Chateau Laurier is still the epitome of the style and elegance he sought to achieve.
 Charles Hays did not live to attend the opening of the hotel.
 Unfortunately he and some of his family were sailing home from Europe, on the ill-fated Titanic, to attend the official opening of the hotel.
 Only his wife and daughter survived the tragedy.
-When I asked, "Is the hotel haunted?"
+When I asked, “Is the hotel haunted?”
 I was told that some thought the only spirit in the place was that of the man whose heart had been wrapped up in producing this regal structure.
 They say he may still be here enjoying the fulfillment of his dreams.

-Instead of the original date, April 25th, the official opening was postponed until June 1, 1911, out of respect for the Hays family.
-It was planned that Sir Wilfred Laurier would be the guest of honour at the opening.
+Instead of the original date, April 25th, the official opening was postponed until June 1, 1912, out of respect for the Hays family.
+It was planned that Sir Wilfred Laurier would be the guest of honor at the opening.
 A bust of the Prime Minister has been sculpted to sit in the lobby of the hotel.
 Some workmen dropped the bust, and the nose was broken only moments before Laurier came for a private viewing.
 An attempt was made to repair the damage, but it was still evident when Laurier saw it.
 He came close to refusing to attend the opening as he felt that the bust reflected badly on him.
 Somehow the man was appeased and the nose was properly repaired.
-A picture of Sir Wilfred Laurier and his wife, Zoe arriving in a carriage for the opening, hangs on the wall of historic pictures, just down the hall from where the bust permanently resides in its place of honour in the lobby.
+A picture of Sir Wilfred Laurier and his wife, Zoe arriving in a carriage for the opening, hangs on the wall of historic pictures, just down the hall from where the bust permanently resides in its place of honor in the lobby.

 As Deneen and I sipped our tea and consumed the goodies, we discussed some of the events and the memorable guests who have called the chateau home.
 Two Prime Ministers have lived there during their tenure in office – Pierre Elliot Trudeau and R. B. Bennett.
 These walls have been silent observers as political deals were consummated.
 (I discovered that the rumor that there was a tunnel between the hotel and Parliament Hill isn’t quite accurate.
 It goes across the street to what was once the Rail Station and is now the Convention Building.
 It is used for utilitarian purposes, not as a private escape route for politicians.)
 The famed Canadian photographer, Yousuf Karsh operated his photographic studio in the hotel for many years.
 He and his wife lived there for 18 years.
 As a result many of his world-famous photographs were taken of hotel guests who made use of his services while here.
 Karsh gifted the hotel with a number of his pictures and his wife added to the collection.
 Some of them hang in the reading room, just off the lobby.
 Others are in the Karsh Suite, once home to the photographer and his wife Estrellita.
 The most published photograph of Winston Churchill was one taken by Karsh, in Ottawa, after the photographer grabbed the cigar out of Churchill’s mouth!